The 2026 In-Ground Pool Planning Guide for Rochester, NY

 Don’t see your town?
 Google search: “ecode360 + your town/zip code”

-Full Backyard pool projects can take 6-9 months from initial design to final completion.
+Full backyard pool projects can take 6-9 months from initial design to completion and final touches.
+The pool shell may go in relatively quickly, especially with fiberglass.

 • Design and Planning: 3-6 weeks.